sandialabs/snl-quest/README.md

 ### General

+> I am getting import errors when trying to run QuESt.

+The current working directory must be where ``main.py`` is located.

 > The appearance of GUI elements in QuESt do not appear correct/The window does not display properly/The window is too big for my display/I cannot click or interact with the UI properly.

 QuESt is designed to be displayed at minimum resolution of 1600x900.